 You can rent kayaks at Ry Kanofart - see usefull links.

 Carbon-neutral – naturally

-Hop on board one of the brand new, solar-powered motorboats.
+Hop on board one of the solar-powered motorboats.
 The solar panels on the roof of the boats deliver enough power for the trip to be completely quiet and pollution-free.
 The maximum speed is only four knots, so solar sailing is for those who appreciate sustainability and quality of life.

 The Danish Lakelands are famous for their angling.
 There are no fewer than nineteen different species to catch, for example zander, perch and trout.

 - that the black-necked grebe at the bird sanctuary at Emborg Odde breeds in a colony of black-headed gulls?
 The aggressive gulls keep the foxes at bay.